How can M&S get back in fashion?

 Kate also thinks they could learn from the success of the £10 meal deal and their beauty advent calendar, which stood for "luxury at an affordable price".
 Why not offer more promotions in homeware and fashion?

 And as for fashion?
 "They were so tone-deaf with their customers that their tie-ups with celebrities like Alexa Chung have been off-key," she says.
-Alexa Chung's suede skirt was a bit hit at the time, but Kate doesn't think the campaign worked in the long run.
+Alexa Chung's suede skirt was a big hit at the time, but Kate doesn't think the campaign worked in the long run.

 "M&S is for the masses - but they need to streamline the range.
 Customers will still rave about a certain product - like black tights for winter, their thermal collection or men's chinos and they should have worked their 'magic' in these areas."